ibm-developer/generator-ibm-service-enablement/generators/service-object-storage/templates/node/README.md

 ###  LocalDevConfig

-This is where your local configuration is stored for Cloudant.
+This is where your local configuration is stored for Object Storage.
 ```
 {
   "object_storage_project_id": "XXXX", // Object Storage ProjectId